 For more information and advice, see our Piracy and armed robbery at sea page.

 Take care when swimming or snorkelling, even on organised excursions, and particularly with children or the elderly; drowning does occur.
-There are strong currents in some areas, and seasonal changes in sea conditions mean there are strong currents on different beaches at different times; these may not be immediately apparent.

 Beaches that offer safe swimming during the south east monsoon (May to September) may not be safe during the north east monsoon (November to March) and vice versa.
 Seek local advice, heed signage on beaches and stay within your depth.
 Dangerous rip currents can occur off the popular Beau Vallon beach (and some other beaches) when the sea is rough.

 Beaches do not always show safety information and you shouldn’t assume they’re safe.
 Lifeguards are not numerous, though some are stationed on popular beaches.
 Ask hotel staff about conditions and safety on nearby beaches.